Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

                     callbacks = [save_best_model])
 ```
 <br>
-The ModelCheckpoint callback that has been put in place means that we do not just save the *final* network at epoch 50, but instead, we save the *best* network, in terms of validation set performance - from *any point* during training.
-In other words, at the end of each of the 50 epochs, Keras will assess the performance on the validation set and if it has not seen any performance improvement it will do nothing.
-If it does see an improvement, however, it will update the network file that is saved on our hard drive.
+The ModelCheckpoint callback that was put in place meant that I did not just save the *final* network at epoch 50, but instead, I saved the *best* network, in terms of validation set performance - from *any point* during training.
+In other words, at the end of each of the 50 epochs, Keras would assess the performance on the validation set and if it did not see any performance improvement it would do nothing.
+If it saw an improvement, however, it would update the network file that was saved on our hard drive.

 <br>
-#### Analysis Of Training Results
+### Analysis Of Training Results

-As we saved our training process to the *history* object, we can now analyze the performance (Classification Accuracy, and Loss) of the network epoch by epoch.
+As I saved my training process to the *history* object, I could analyze the performance (Classification Accuracy, and Loss) of the network epoch by epoch.

 ```python
 Import matplotlib.pyplot as plt